Optimal local approximation spaces for parabolic problems: Global approximation

 \begin{proof} The key idea is to exploit the local a priori error bound \cref{a_priori_epsilon} and the fact that the $\mathrm{GFEM}$ basis functions solve the PDE locally.
 To that end, the proof follows similar ideas as the proofs of Proposition SM5.1 and Corollary SM5.3 in \cite{BS18} and Theorem 2.1 in \cite{BM96}.
 To additionally control the time derivative of the global error in the $L^2((V_\mathrm{GFEM})^*) $-norm, we use a (Petrov-)Galerkin orthogonality of the approximation error and the reduced test space.
 A detailed proof is provided in \cref{proofs_error_bounds}. \end{proof}

 \begin{remark} \cref{global_error} shows that the global convergence of the GFEM approximation to the true solution with respect to a certain graph norm can be controlled only by the respective local errors in the $L^2(H^1)$-seminorm for both the randomized setting and the transfer eigenvalue problem (choosing $\varepsilon_i = \sqrt{\lambda_{n+1,i}} $).
-Moreover, it enables a localized construction of the local ansatz spaces such that the global GFEM approximation satisfies a prescribed global error tolerance with a very low failure probability (cf. Algorithm 2 in section SM3).
+Moreover, it enables a localized construction of the local ansatz spaces such that the global GFEM approximation satisfies a prescribed global error tolerance (with a very low failure probability in the randomized setting), cf. Algorithm 3 in section SM3.
 We only have one global constant, the reduced inf-sup constant $\beta$.
 However, \cref{table_inf_sup} shows that $\beta$ is close to one for our numerical experiments.
 Therefore, we conjecture that in general it is possible to construct suitable local reduced spaces without knowledge about the global computational domain $\Omega$.

-If we assume that a heat source $f\in L^2(I,V^*)$ with $f\notin L^2(I,L^2(\Omega))$ is given, additional orthogonality assumptions are required to estimate the sum of local norms of $f$ in terms of the global norm of $f$ (cf. \cite[Chapter 4]{B19}). \end{remark}
+Furthermore, if we assume that a heat source $f\in L^2(I,V^*)$ with $f\notin L^2(I,L^2(\Omega))$ is given, additional orthogonality assumptions are required to estimate the sum of local norms of $f$ in terms of the global norm of $f$ (cf. \cite[Chapter 4]{B19}). \end{remark}